tanatiem/campaign-response/README.md

 - `Average Spend per Month` : Total spend / number of months visited.
 - `Average Visit per Month` : Total visit / number of months visited.
 ### Time to Event
-- `Avg.
-TTE` : Average of the duration between each transaction.
+- `Avg.TTE` : Average of the duration between each transaction.
-- `SD.
-TTE` : Standard deviation of the duration between each tranaction.
+- `SD.TTE` : Standard deviation of the duration between each tranaction.
-- `CV.
-TTE` : Avg.TTE / SD.TTE
+- `CV.TTE` : SD.TTE / Avg.TTE
 ### Past-X-Year Features
 - `{feature}_1y` : All of the features above but using only past one year transactions to aggregate.
 - `{feature}_2y` : All of the features above but using only past two year transactions to aggregate.